CarVac/MeleeConchRuleset/ruleset.md

 Digital Trigger Output: L or R Digital Outputs

-Analog Input: Any Input device that measures a smoothly-changing value roughly proportional to a physical position or applied force
+Analog Input: Any Input device that measures a smoothly-changing value roughly proportional to a physical position or applied force.

 Half-Range Analog Input (HRAI): any Analog Input device with a default output at the extreme end of its range